bevyengine/rfcs/implementation_details.md

 I know I've been using the terms somewhat interchangeably, but `Player` and `Connection` should be separate tokens.
 No reason to force one player per connection in the engine API.
 Having `Player` be its own thing makes it easier to do stuff like replace leaving players with bots.

 ## "Clock" Synchronization
 Ideally, clients predict ahead by just enough to have their inputs reach the server right before they're needed.
-For some reason, people frequently arrive at the idea that clients should estimate the clock time on the server (with some SNTP handshake) and use that to schedule the next simulation step.
+People often try to have clients estimate the clock time on the server (with some SNTP handshake) and use that to schedule the next simulation step, but that's overly complex.

-That's overcomplicating it.
 What we really care about is: How much time passes between when the server receives my input and when that input is consumed?
 If the server simply tells clients how long their inputs are waiting in its buffer, the clients can use that information to converge on the correct lead.

 ```rust
 if received_newer_server_update: